 Rdio doesn’t expect you to do it all yourself.
 You can see lists of new releases, most popular Rdio albums and recommendations based on your collection.
 You can also build playlists and see other people’s playlists, and “follow” and be followed by other subscribers who appreciate your “Awesome Mixtape #6.”

 If this sounds nearly too good to be true, be warned that Rdio has its kinks, from minor (the music player stalled and the search engine timed out, a couple of times apiece) to major (when I first subscribed, all the music was marked “preview only,” a succession of 30-second clips).
 The former was likely a fluke, possibly an Internet hiccup, whereas the latter was a major glitch, albeit one that was resolved after a few email exchanges with Rdio’s friendly tech support.

 So, 10 million songs for pocket change, even with the occasional glitch?
 I’d say it’s more worthwhile than Netflix, and I’m subscribed to that too.

 By Lorraine Carpenter

 Lorraine has been a professional music journalist for over a decade.
-She is the music editor at the Montreal Mirror and has contributed to a number of print publications and websites, including Under the Radar, Vice Magazine, Exclaim, CBC Radio 3 and DailyXY.
-She is also the author of The Dears: Lost in the Plot (Invisible Publishing, 2011).
+She is the Founder and Editor of the Montreal culture publication CultMontreal.
+She has contributed to a number of print publications and websites, including Under the Radar, Vice Magazine, Exclaim, CBC Radio 3 and DailyXY.